kovidgoyal/calibre/manual/faq.rst

       no longer allows third party software to connect to their devices using a USB cable.
 Instead use a wireless connection, via the calibre Content server.
+    * On macOS if you get permission errors when connecting a device to calibre, you can fix that by looking under :guilabel:`System Preferences > Security and Privacy > Privacy > Files and Folders`.
     * Make sure you are running the latest version of calibre (currently
       |version|).
 The latest version can always be downloaded from `the calibre
       website <https://calibre-ebook.com/download>`_.
 You can tell what